Polanco’s 10th-inning double lifts Twins past Indians, 5-4

 Caleb Thielbar (5-0), Minnesota’s fourth reliever, pitched a 1-2-3 final inning, including strikeouts of Franmil Reyes and Bradley Zimmer.

-Kepler and Ryan Jeffers homered, and Josh Donaldson and Luis Arraez had a pair of hits for Minnesota.
-Zimmer and Amed Rosario each had two hits for Cleveland.
+Kepler and Ryan Jeffers homered, and Josh Donaldson had three hits for Minnesota.

+“We’re having fun, we’re playing loose.
+We’re all pulling in the right direction right now.
+It’s hard to sit here and say these games don’t matter because every game matters,” Jeffers said.

+“Just didn’t get a big hit, that sometimes you do and sometimes you don’t” interim manager DeMarlo Hale said.

-Cal Quantrill survived an early scare to toss five innings for the Indians, allowing three earned runs on eight hits.
+Cal Quantrill survived an early scare to battle through five innings for the Indians, allowing three earned runs on eight hits.
 He struck out four.

+“That’s the worst I’ve felt in a couple of months now, but that’s part of the game.
+You’re not going to have your ‘A’ game every day,” said Quantrill, who’d allowed two earned runs and 10 hits over 19 innings in three previous August starts.

 A first-inning line drive from Donaldson drilled Quantrill in the left wrist.
 After a visit from the trainer, the right-hander stayed in the game.